YeeticusDeleticus/Kaden_Brunson_Python_Final_Project/README.md

 ## Functions

-In this section, we learned how to use functions in python.
+In this section, we learned how to use the different functions python has to offer.

 ```python
 fahrenheit_val = 99